suderman/schala/README.md

-My own vim config made into something workable with vimstack.
+My own vim config, dependant on source.vim.
 Like any vim configuration, it's always a work in progress!